sharetribe/flex-docs/src/docs/howto-events/view-events-with-flex-cli/index.md

 ## Summary

-Flex CLI gives you visibility into the events that happen in your marketplace.
+Sharetribe CLI gives you visibility into the events that happen in your marketplace.
 It supports querying events in a few different ways based on event types, affected resource or time.
 It also supports following events that happen in your marketlpace live.

-Using Flex CLI to examine events is a great way to see what's happening in your marketplace and how the marketplace data has gotten to it's current state.
-Looking at the events using Flex CLI is also a great way to get started with planning how to build an integration that reacts to events as it allows you to see what kind of events happen when, and what's the data that's recorded for each event.
+Using Sharetribe CLI to examine events is a great way to see what's happening in your marketplace and how the marketplace data has gotten to it's current state.
+Looking at the events using Sharetribe CLI is also a great way to get started with planning how to build an integration that reacts to events as it allows you to see what kind of events happen when, and what's the data that's recorded for each event.

 For more information about events, see the following resources: